PlinioMayer/e-mailer/README.md

 EMAIL_FROM=example@gmail.com
 EMAIL_SUBJECT="My subject"
 ```

+Note: if you install it globally, you'll have to create de `.env` file in the js-mail-sender's folder in the global node_modules.

 ## Html
 After setting the environment variables you'll need an html file.
 Run the code below to use it: